LIST-LUXEMBOURG/gapIt/README.md

 * all_valid_q_series_complete2.arff: the time series representing the measured discharge for each station, in an ARFF format (Weka).
 * knowledgeDB20-discharge.arff: the knowledge database, containing the Case-Based Reasoning data.
 * stations_coordinates.txt: the coordinates of each station.
-* stations_relationships_1.xml: the upstream/downstreams relationships between the stations (file 1/2).
+* stations_relationships_1.xml: the upstream/downstreams relationships among the stations (file 1/2).
-* stations_relationships_2.xml: the upstream/downstreams relationships between the stations (file 2/2).
+* stations_relationships_2.xml: the upstream/downstreams relationships among the stations (file 2/2).

 Additionally, a picture is used to show the shape of the studied country: shapeCountry.jpg.